KattaSrija/Childcare-Website/README.md

 # How I used Resource Manager
+- Azure Resource Manager is the deployment and management service for Azure.
+It provides a management layer that enables you to create, update, and delete resources in your Azure account.

-I used Resource Manager to create a resouce named "Project".
+- I used Resource Manager to create a resouce named "Project".
-Below is the process of how I used Resource manager to create a resource.
+- Below is the process of how I used Resource manager to create a resource.

 ![Screenshot 2024-06-05 204142](https://github.com/KattaSrija/Childcare-Website/assets/161741828/cda2d70a-8e67-4f7c-b27c-b9059b9e088c)